Creating a comprehensive product strategy to improve aging adults’ interactions with iRobot products.

 Presenting to Clients

-As we prepared our presentation to our clients at iRobot, we knew we need to present our system in a creative way to ensure they would understand all the touchpoints we had designed.
+As we prepared our presentation to our clients at iRobot, we knew we need to present our system in a creative way to ensure they would understand all the touch points we had designed.
 To do so, we storyboarded the story of Irene, an aging adult and Aiden, her adult son.
+A teammate of mine drew the storyboard while I created the UX flows.

 Impact

-After presenting our work to our clients at iRobot, we received incredibly positive feedback, both from our client and from our professor.
+After presenting our work to our clients at iRobot, we received resounding positive feedback, both from our client and from our professor.